top of page

 True Flies

-The 'Checklist of the Diptera of the British Isles' recognises in excess of 7,200 types of fly, which puts this order just behind Hymenoptera in terms of the total number of species.
-In fact, these two major orders together account for around 60% of all British insects.
-There are 109 fly families of which 84 are placed within the more advanced Brachycera suborder, and with the remaining 25 regarded as Lower Diptera and classified under Nematocera.
-Although gnats and midges win the contest for the sheer number of species, it's usually the larger flies that attract more general interest with the most photographed species being hoverflies, which is why I've given that particular family its own page accessible from the following Brachycera section link.
+The latest update of the ‘Checklist of the Diptera of the British Isles’ now recognises close on 7,300 types of flies, which is not that far behind Hymenoptera in terms of the total number of species.
+In fact, the two orders together account for around 60% of all British insects.
+There are 109 Diptera families, of which 84 are placed within the more advanced Brachycera suborder, and the remaining 25 classified under the Lower Diptera suborder Nematocera.
+Although gnats and midges win the contest for the sheer number of species, it’s some of the larger Brachycera fly families that attract more general interest with the most photographed being hoverflies, which is why I’ve now included a separate direct link.

 BRACHYCERA